Skip to main content

 How It Differs from a Traditional Search

 The matching is semantic: a query is understood by its meaning, whatever its phrasing.
-Exact requirements can be added on top with Boolean-style operators β€” quoted phrases, OR groups, exclusions β€” and filters.
+Exact requirements can be added on top with Boolean-style operators β€” quoted phrases, AND, OR, and NOT β€” and filters.
 The same search works as a loose description of a topic or as a tightly constrained query, depending on the task.

 Search matches against titles and abstracts, not full text.
-A paper can discuss a topic in its body without it being mentioned in the title or abstract; such a paper will not match a query on that topic.
+A publication can discuss a topic in its body without it being mentioned in the title or abstract; such a publication will not match a query on that topic.

 Matching

 A query is matched in two ways at once.
-By meaning: every title and abstract in the index is stored as an embedding β€” a representation of its meaning β€” and the papers closest in meaning to the query are found, whatever words they use. teenage mental health and social media matches papers about "adolescent well-being and problematic smartphone use".
+By meaning: every title and abstract in the index is stored as an embedding β€” a representation of its meaning β€” and the publications closest in meaning to the query are found, whatever words they use. teenage mental health and social media surfaces publications about "adolescent well-being and problematic smartphone use".
 By keyword (BM25, short for "Best Matching 25" β€” a standard keyword-ranking method): the same query's exact words count too, weighted toward distinctive terms β€” gene names, acronyms, place names β€” that meaning alone can treat loosely.

-Papers as points in a space of meaning: the query sits among its closest papers, which are retrieved regardless of their wording, while unrelated papers sit far away
+Publications as points in a space of meaning: the query sits among its closest publications, which are retrieved regardless of their wording, while unrelated publications sit far away

-A paper that scores well on both meaning and keywords ranks highest, with meaning carrying more weight (the merge is a rank fusion).
-Quoted phrases and filters sit on top of all of this as hard requirements β€” see Search Syntax.
+A publication that scores well on both meaning and keywords ranks highest, with meaning carrying more weight (the merge is a rank fusion).
+Quoted phrases, operators, and filters sit on top of all of this as hard requirements β€” see Search Syntax.

 Ranking

-• Citations β€” more-cited papers rank higher.
+• Citations β€” more-cited publications rank higher.
 Citation counts are computed within the curated index, so they can be lower than in databases that count against a broader corpus.

-• Recency β€” recently published papers receive a small boost that fades with age.
+• Recency β€” recent publications receive a small boost that fades with age.

-• Field-weighted citation impact (FWCI) β€” citation performance normalized by field, year, and document type, so papers from low-citation and high-citation fields are compared on the same scale.
+• Field-weighted citation impact (FWCI) β€” citation performance normalized by field, year, and document type, so publications from low-citation and high-citation fields are compared on the same scale.

 • Peer-review status β€” venues listed in the Norwegian Scientific Index receive a boost, Level 2 channels more than Level 1.
 Venues not listed receive no boost, but no penalty either.